vegassith/myportfolio-project/README.md

 - Create custom scopes
 - Setting data defaults
 - Integrate concerns
 - Nested attributes for portfolio technologies

+## Authentication
+### Implement full authentication into the portfolio app
+- Integrate the devise gem
+- Customize the routes
+- Customize the attributes

 ## Controllers
 ### Walk through how controllers work in Rails
 - Data flow review
 - Working with sessions
 - Analyzing params
 - How the Application Controller works
 - Working with strong params

 ## Rails Views
 ### Learn how to work with the view system in Rails.
 - Working with the master layout file